-His work has been exhibited both nationally and internationally, recently at Göteborg International Biennial for Contemporary Art, Sweden and the Institute of Contemporary Art Boston both in 2015; other venues include the Botswana National Gallery, Gaborone, Botswana; The Hudson Valley Center for Contemporary Art Museum, Peekskill, NY; The Studio Museum in Harlem, New York, NY; the Armand Hammer Museum of Art and Culture Center, Los Angeles, CA; Yerba Buena Center for the Arts, San Francisco, CA; and the Lyon Museum of Contemporary Art, France.
+His work has been exhibited both nationally and internationally, recently at Göteborg International Biennial for Contemporary Art, Sweden and the Institute of Contemporary Art, Boston both in 2015; other venues include the Botswana National Gallery, Gaborone, Botswana; The Hudson Valley Center for Contemporary Art Museum, Peekskill, NY; The Studio Museum in Harlem, New York, NY; the Armand Hammer Museum of Art and Culture Center, Los Angeles, CA; Yerba Buena Center for the Arts, San Francisco, CA; and the Lyon Museum of Contemporary Art, France.
 His work is included in public collections such as the Studio Museum in Harlem, New York, NY; the Hammer Museum, Los Angeles, CA; the Alfond Collection of Contemporary Art for Rollins College, Winter Park, FL; and the Colby Museum of Art, Waterville, ME.
-In spring 2017, Mokgosi will have solo exhibitions at the Williams College Museum of Art, Rochester Contemporary Art Center and The University of Rochester’s Memorial Art Gallery.
+In Spring 2017, Mokgosi had solo exhibitions at the Williams College Museum of Art, Rochester Contemporary Art Center, and the University of Rochester’s Memorial Art Gallery.

-His most recent solo exhibition at Jack Shainman Gallery Democratic Intuition: Lerato at 20th Street, and Democratic Intuition: Comrades II at 24th Street was in Fall 2016.
+His most recent solo exhibition at Jack Shainman Gallery is Democratic Intuition at The School, and Pan-African Pulp (2019), which was held at both the 20th and 24th Street locations.
+Other recent solo exhibitions with the gallery include Democratic Intuition: Lerato at 20th Street and Democratic Intuition: Comrades II at 24th Street (both in 2016).